 A spicy Vietnamese sandwich, Bánh Mì translates as “bread.”
 Traditionally served on a short baguette baked made with rice and wheat flour, the sandwich is filled with a savory cooked protein, pickled veggies and peppers, then topped with cilantro and a simple mayo spread.

-- Prep the pickled vegetables and tofu early, then the sandwiches come together later in no time.
-The most time consuming part of this meal is the prep, but get it out of the way and it’s smooth sailing at dinner time.
+Prep the pickled vegetables and place in an airtight container in the fridge.
+Then press and marinade the tofu and place in the fridge until you’re ready to bake.
+The most time consuming part of this meal is the prep, but get it out of the way early and it’s smooth sailing at dinner time! - Skip the spicy mayo.

-Making this Bánh Mì gluten free is easy!
-Swap out the soy sauce for liquid aminos (or certified gluten free tamari) and serve on gluten free bread.
-Alternatively, skip the bread entirely and serve this over basmati rice, tossing with with thinly sliced kale, as a delicious and healthy rice bowl.
+Swap out the soy sauce for certified gluten free tamari and serve on gluten free bread. skip the bread entirely and serve this over basmati rice, tossing with with thinly sliced kale, as a delicious and healthy rice bowl. - Skip the bread

 Tofu – A complete and clean plant-based protein packed with calcium, iron, and manganese.
 When marinated and baked or air-fried, tofu becomes crispy and golden, adding satisfying texture and rich umami flavors.